LGBTQ+ Youth Homelessness & Related Legal Issues

 It is estimated that 20% of homeless youth identify as lesbian, gay, bisexual, transgender, or questioning.
 Many of these youth report that serious family conflicts are the reason they became homeless.
 Abuse, discharge, foster care emancipation, or aging out of the system all contribute to homelessness as well.
-Many LGBTQ young people stay homeless because of factors including drug use, lack of affordable housing, inability to complete their education while homeless, and an inaccessible job market.
+Many LGBTQ+ young people stay homeless because of factors including drug use, lack of affordable housing, inability to complete their education while homeless, and an inaccessible job market.

-While homeless, LGBTQ youth have a higher risk of being victimized and suffering mental health problems.
+While homeless, LGBTQ+ youth have a higher risk of being victimized and suffering mental health problems.
 They are 7.4 times more likely to suffer acts of sexual violence than heterosexual homeless youth.
-At temporary shelters, LGBTQ homeless youth are often mistreated, experiencing harassment, sexual assault and rape.
+At temporary shelters, LGBTQ+ homeless youth are often mistreated, experiencing harassment, sexual assault and rape.
 Many have reported a preference for living on the streets rather than staying in the hostile environments they find in some homeless shelters.

 A model state statute related to homeless youth has been published by the American Bar Association and the National Network for Youth.
-It addresses LGBTQ homelessness issues specifically, as well as education, health, custodial systems, housing, public benefits, and identification documents.
+It addresses LGBTQ+ homelessness issues specifically, as well as education, health, custodial systems, housing, public benefits, and identification documents.

-LGBTQ homeless youth face particular challenges in finishing school.
+LGBTQ+ homeless youth face particular challenges in finishing school.
 Many jurisdictions assign students to schools based on geographic designations.
 If there is a new living arrangement or a loss in one’s home, schools often turn away students on the grounds that they no longer qualify as residents of the school district.
 Homeless youth may also be unable to access “good schools” due to previous school performance, discipline concerns, or displacement.

 The McKinney-Vento Education of Homeless Children and Youth Assistance Act (the “Act”) is a federal law that is intended to ensure that homeless youth are immediately enrolled in school and stay in school.
 Homeless youth are supposed to be able to enroll even if they lack the documents that are usually required, such as proof of residence.
 They must also be provided with transportation from where they are staying to their school of origin if it is in their best interest.
-If you are living in temporary housing and not staying with a parent or guardian, you are considered an unaccompanied youth and you have the right to make a decision about your school enrollment with the help of the liaison or shelter caseworker.

 Under the Act, states are given federal grant funding for the purpose of supporting district programs that serve homeless students.
 In exchange, states are bound by the law’s requirements, including the requirement that the school district designate a homelessness liaison.
 In some cases, government regulations regarding education provide additional protections.

-Heath Care Rights for Homeless LGBTQ Youth
+Heath Care Rights for Homeless LGBTQ+ Youth

-LGBTQ homeless youth face particular health challenges.
+LGBTQ+ homeless youth face particular health challenges.
 They may be at much higher degree of risk for mental health problems, exposure to STIs, and other health issues.
 In some cases, they are forced to engage in survival activities like sex work, which puts them at further risk.
 Transgender youth may turn to an underground market for hormones and other medical procedures in order to transition.